gennnarino/IPTVAgent/README.md

 ## Configuraion

+* if your server is `Ubuntu` operating system, please change the default shell environment dash to bash using command: `sudo dpkg-reconfigure dash`
+* you must make sure the server's `hostname` is same as the information stored in database:
+    * CentOS: vim /etc/sysconfig/network, add or modify HOSTNAME=name
+    * Ubuntu: vim /etc/hostname, modify hostname directly
 * you can modify the installation path which is /usr/local/IPTVAgent by default in install.sh
+* you can set on/off status of all modules in cfg/iptvagent.cfg
+* you can get stream information(name,source) from database or xml file by set streamOrigin in cfg/iptvagent.cfg and cached is used to cache the information retrieved from database
 * you should provide the remote and local mysql server's information in cfg/iptvagent.cfg
+* you should modify  necessary configuration in cfg/control.cfg

 ## Usage